 6.5B.3.1.2.5 Test Requirement

 Test requirements for Spurious Emissions UE Co-existence for intra-band contiguous EN-DC are the same as the minimum requirements described in clause 6.5B.3.1.2.3 minimum requirements and are not repeated in this clause.

+The release of the requirements for the UE depends on vendor declaration, and shall not be less than the UE release.